IsmaVerde/IsmaVerde/README.md

 # Hello there 👋

-Hi, I'm Isma Verde, a computer engineering student at UDC (University of A Coruña, Spain).
+Hi, I'm Isma Verde, a master in cibersecurity student at UDC (University of A Coruña, Spain).

 - 📫 How to reach me: ismaelverdecostas@gmail.com